TudorRadoni/leo-rover-controller/README.md

 A simple controller for Leo Rover that allows to control the rover's movement using:

 - keyboard ⌨️
-- gamepad 🎮 (tested: Xbox One and above)
+- gamepad 🎮 (tested: Xbox One, but should work with any controller)

 ... in ROS Noetic (and tested in Gazebo, but should work on real robot too!).